kazu-yamamoto/hs-sympo-2012/README.markdown

 Following tests would not be suitable with doctest

   - Unusual usage of pure program
-    > What would be _unusual usage_ be?
-Can you come up with an example?
+    > @kazu: What would be _unusual usage_ here?
+Can you come up with an
+    > example?

   - Property test which is not useful for readers

   - Unit tests for IO which cannot be executed in doctest
+    > @kazu: I think unit tests that require setup code do not work well, yet.
+    > But I plan to add support for _setup code_ to doctest.
+What did you have
+    > in mind?

 So, test frameworks are still necessary.
 A good candidates is hspec.